-Capstone Action Research Project
+Capstone Classroom Research Project

 As ACTION students enter the final two years of their undergraduate program, there is one additional opportunity for them in their quest to become exceptional teachers.
 Scholars engage in an action research project that is focused on some aspect of teaching.

 During junior year, students investigate the nature of action research.
 In turn, they formulate a research question and complete a review of the research literature prior to submitting a proposal for a project.